Control of Institution - Public/Private

-Fitchburg State University provides financial aid in the form of scholarships and grants.
-University’s Office of Financial Assistance is available to help students and their families through the financial aid application process.
+FSU provides financial aid in the form of scholarships and grants.
+The University’s Office of Financial Assistance is available to help students and their families through the financial aid application process.
 In order to access the financial aid of the university, the applicant has to fill the FAFSA form.

 FSU’s college code number for FAFSA 002184

 University’s average financial aid package for incoming first-year students is $14,717.

 Approximately 91% of the class receives financial assistance.